Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 Before entering Narshe, take the party south and slightly west of where Figaro Castle was.
 Enter the forest and look for a Chocobo hut.
 Change Banon to the party leader and hire a chocobo.
 Enjoy the bizarre show.

-🚩 **Do not open the chest containing Rune Edge in the Narshe Caves.** 🚩
+🚩 **Do not open the chest containing Rune Edge in the Moogle Cave of the Narshe Mines.** 🚩
 This chest needs to be opened in the WoR to earn [Kuku's Treasures (5)](https://retroachievements.org/achievement/5818).

 ### Sabin's Scenario